-Under the Proposed Action Alternative, TVA would issue a Section 26a permit and recreational license to authorize the commercial marina.
-TVA has determined there would be no effect to archeological sites based on a previous survey of the area and existing environmental setting.
-In addition, the viewshed has been compromised by the construction of a modern subdivision, several large commercial marinas, and several private boat docks.
+No historic structures are indicated at this location on the 1936 and 1941 editions of the USGS Demory, TN 7.5-minute quadrangle map, and there are no National Register listings here.
+No previously inventoried historic architectural properties are listed in the area on the Tennessee Historical Commission online viewer.
+The viewshed has been compromised by the construction of a modern subdivision, several large commercial marinas, and several private boat docks.
 If any above ground historic properties are located within view of the project, their integrity of setting and feeling would not be diminished by the construction of the proposed water use facilities.
 Therefore, TVA finds that the proposed undertaking would have no effects to historic properties.
-Per Section 106 of the NHPA, TVA is currently consulting with the Tennessee State Historic Preservation Officer as well as federally recognized Tribes regarding this determination.
+The Tennessee State Historic Preservation Office concurred with TVA's finding that there are no National Register of Historic Places listed or eligible properties affected by the undertaking.

-3.9.
-Air Quality
+3.10 Air Quality

-Affected Environment - Under the Clean Air Act, the U.S. Environmental Protection Agency (USEPA) established National Ambient Air Quality Standards (NAAQS; USEPA 2015) to protect and enhance the nation's air quality resources.
+Under the Clean Air Act, the U.S. Environmental Protection Agency (USEPA) established National Ambient Air Quality Standards (NAAQS; USEPA 2015) to protect and enhance the nation's air quality resources.
 The primary NAAQS were promulgated to protect the public health, including the health of "sensitive populations, such as people with asthma, children, and older adults."
 Secondary NAAQS protect public welfare by promoting ecosystems health, preventing decreased visibility, and damage to crops and buildings.